 Hell on Wheels: The Complete First Season: I’ve been meaning to catch this series about a Conferderate soldier out to seek revenge on the Union soldiers who killed his wife, but have yet to do so.
 I guess this is my chance.

 Albert Nobbs: Glenn Close plays a woman pretending to be a man in 19th century Ireland.
 It got pretty mixed reviews, but Close’s performance has gotten raves.

 Rampart: Woody Harrelson stars as a corrupt cop in Los Angeles who sees his professional and personal life take a downward spiral.
 Loosely based on the real corruption cases in the Rampart section of LA in the 1990s which was also fictionalized in The Shield.
-For awhile the film was overshadowed by a hilarious bit of botched social media promotion when Harrelson showed up to do an AMA (ask me anything) on Reddit which quickly went ary.
+For awhile the film was overshadowed by a hilarious bit of botched social media promotion when Harrelson showed up to do an AMA (ask me anything) on Reddit which quickly went awry.

-1900 (Blu-ray): Bernardo Bertolucci's massive epic about Italy through the 20th century is being released in high definition and includes the original five-hour-plus film plus a long feature on Bertoluci and an essay on the film
+1900 (Blu-ray): Bernardo Bertolucci’s massive epic about Italy through the 20th century is being released in high definition and includes the original five-hour-plus film plus a long feature on Bertolucci and an essay on the film